iO-Academy/aptitude-test/api/README.md

 - Clone this Repo
 - cd into api and run `composer install` or `php composer.phar install` if no composer installed
 - Install the aptitude-test.sql file from /api/db into your docker box database named `aptitude-test`
+- *After* installing the databases, run any `patch-*.sql` files in the same folder, in their numerical order, lowest first
 - cd into the api folder
 - Run: `php -S localhost:8080 -t public/ public/index.php` - DO NOT CLOSE THIS TAB OR TURN THE SERVER OFF
 - Set `isProd` in app/js/utils to `false`